Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Experiments

 Table \ref{table:cifar-10}, \ref{table:mnist}, \ref{table:fashion-mnist} show the comparisons among frameworks.
 To compare the pruning capabilities, we obtained the largest pruning ratios while keeping the accuracy reductions less than 1\%.
 In a few occasions, this 1\% requirement could not be achieved even with only 10\% of channels removal.
 For MNIST, we kept the accuracies $\geq 99\%$.

 The pruning ratios were inversely proportional to the difficulties of the classification problems.
-The largest parameter pruning ratios of CIFAR-10, MNIST, and Fashion-MNIST were 74.6\%, 98.9\%, and 93.9\%, respectively, all achieved by our Basis + Taylor FO framework.
+The largest parameter pruning ratios of CIFAR-10, MNIST, and Fashion-MNIST were 74.6\%, 98.9\%, and 93.9\%, respectively, all achieved by our Basis + Taylor-FO framework.
 For ResNet-50, our frameworks outperformed the others by a large margin on all datasets.
-This is because basis pruning can be applied to all convolutional layers regardless of the existence of element-wise merging.
+This is because basis pruning can be applied to all convolutional layers regardless of the existence of skip connections.
 Our frameworks were also dominant on VGG-16.
 Although they were less effective with DenseNet-121 on CIFAR-10 and MNIST, our best results were only lower than the best ones by less than 1.1\% in parameters and 3.1\% in FLOPs.

 In seven out of the nine combinations (3 architectures $\times$ 3 datasets), our double pruning frameworks outperformed the others.
-This was often (6 out of 7) achieved by Basis + Taylor FO and once by Basis + HRank.
-In fact, without basis pruning, Taylor FO outperformed L1 and HRank in our results.
-Note that Taylor FO utilizes information from both the data and the weights, whereas L1 and HRank only depend on the weight magnitudes and feature maps, respectively.
-This could explain why using Taylor FO in our double pruning approach often outperformed other frameworks.
+This was often (6 out of 7) achieved by Basis + Taylor-FO and once by Basis + HRank.